 The actual protection afforded by a patent varies on a product-by-product basis, from country to country and depends on many factors, including the type of patent, the scope of its coverage, the availability of regulatory related extensions, the availability of legal remedies in a particular country and the validity and enforceability of the patents.
 Our ability to maintain and solidify our proprietary position for our products will depend on our success in obtaining effective claims and enforcing those claims once granted.
 Our registered patents and those that may be issued in the future, or those licensed to us, may be challenged, invalidated, unenforceable or circumvented, and the rights granted under any issued patents may not provide us with proprietary protection or competitive advantages against competitors with similar products.
 We also rely on trade secrets to protect some of our technology, especially where it is believed that patent protection is not appropriate or obtainable.
 However, trade secrets are difficult to maintain.
 While we use reasonable efforts to protect our trade secrets, our employees, consultants, contractors or scientific and other advisors may unintentionally or willfully disclose our proprietary information to competitors.
-Enforcement of claims that a third party has illegally obtained and is using trade secrets independently develop equivalent knowledge, methods and know-how, we would not be able to assert our trade secrets against them and our business could be harmed.
+Enforcement of claims that a third party has illegally obtained and is using trade secrets is expensive, time consuming and uncertain.
+In addition, non-U.S. courts are sometimes less willing than U.S. courts to protect trade secrets.
+If our competitors independently develop equivalent knowledge, methods and know-how, we would not be able to assert our trade secrets against them and our business could be harmed.